mbokinala/test-case-manager/README.md

 This project is a work in progress

+A basic test tracker that allows you to create test cases, organize them into sections, and create runs (builds or versions to test).
+The app allows for realtime updates so multiple people can work on a run at the same time.

 To run it for yourself, clone the repository, then create a file called `.env.local` and fill it in with the following values:
 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=###